 Digital product monetisation — helping clients turn expertise into recurring revenue through: courses, membership platforms, licensing, digital downloads.
 Strong LTV potential.
 Requires deep client collaboration to define the product.
 Entry: Discovery conversation.
 Delivery: Design + Deliver engagement with technical implementation.

-Longer-term opportunity: Nucleus Blocks themselves become licensable digital products (pending DEC-003 IP classification framework).
+Longer-term opportunity: Nucleus Blocks themselves become licensable digital products (DEC-003 resolved · DX Blueprint $79 USD · IP framework under WG-21.1).
 WooCommerce Plugin already live as a product revenue stream.

 CRM, visual lead pipelines, contact management, advanced segmentation, team collaboration.
 Scout AI credits for automated insights.
 Replaces: HubSpot Starter, Zoho, Pipedrive.